 By George Koepp

-Koepp is the Extension agriculture educator in Columbia County, Wis.
-This column is provided by the University of Wisconsin-Extension Dairy Team.
+Koepp is the Extension ag agent in Columbia County, Wis.